oneapi-src/oneDAL/samples/cpp/arrow/README.md

 ### Apache Arrow\* implementations against which Intel(R) DAAL has been validated:
 - Apache Arrow\* 0.15.1

-**Note:** Intel(R) DAAL is expected to work on other Apache Arrow\* version as well.
+**Note:** Intel(R) DAAL is expected to work on other Apache Arrow\* versions as well.
 Let us know if you have any troubles with the distribution you are using.

 ## Preparation Before Build and Run
 ### Apache Arrow\* support